The fashion industry has been making headlines in the last few years, and not for the right reasons.

 Such stores place a high value on crafting their goods by hand, using organic materials.
 You will also be doing your bit to help the community economy by promoting and shopping at ethical independents.
 It may be the more expensive option, but you can be sure that anything you buy will stand the test of time.

 If it’s impossible to avoid shipping your new jeans from across the world, make sure you look out for Fairtrade certified brands.
-Popular examples of these include People Tree and PACT, which source sustainable materials and pay their workers a fair wage.
+Popular examples of these include People Tree and PACT, who follow slow fashion principles, source sustainable materials and pay their workers a fair wage.

 For many people, the major attraction of fast fashion is how friendly it is to their bank account.
 Numerous ethical fashion brands may have beautiful clothing, but they aren’t accessible to the everyday person.
 When pioneer stores of mindful shopping aren’t as innovative with their prices, this leaves many consumers disillusioned by the ‘slow’ fashion industry.
 This creates a vicious cycle, where people are forced into the welcoming arms of fast fashion.